 This tax is imposed on every

-Beginning February 1, 2011, local governments receive 6 percent of the net collections of all income tax received from individuals, trusts, and estates, and 6.86 percent of the net collections of all income tax received from corporations.
-(Prior to February 2011, local governments received one-tenth of the net collections of all income tax received.)
+Beginning February 1, 2015, local governments receive 8 percent of the net collections of all income tax received from individuals, trusts, and estates, and 9.14 percent of the net collections of all income tax received from corporations.
+(35 ILCS 5/901 b)

 Net collections are the total collections minus deposits that are made into the refund fund.